measurement-kit/homebrew-measurement-kit/README.md

 brew rm <formula>
 ```

-- compile and install the `master` branch (may not work for all packages)
+- compile and install the `master` branch (may not work for all formulae)

 ```
 brew install --verbose --HEAD <formula>